phetsims/energy-skate-park/doc/implementation-notes.md

 ### Skater, SkaterStates, and EnergySkateParkDataSamples

 The Skater is the model component for the skater with observable Properties for its state.
 SkaterStates were added so that we can save collections of model data at a particular model state to support playing back and inspecting previous energy values.
 SkaterStates are not mutable.

 SkaterState is also used to improve performance.
 In a single model step, energy and state information can be re-calculated many times.
 SkaterStates are created or modified in these calculations so that observable Skater Properties can be set once after all calculations are complete.
 And so many SkaterStates can be created in a single model step.

-A EnergySkateParkDataSample contains SkaterState information at a point in time (where the time is specified) as well as other
-Properties that support visualization of this data in data plots or other.
+A EnergySkateParkDataSample contains SkaterState information at a point in time (where the time is specified) as well as other Properties that support visualization of this data in data plots or other.
 EnergySkateParkDataSample data *can* be changed, for instance when changing the reference height the energy components of the EnergySkateParkDataSample can change.

 ## View

 EnergySkateParkScreenView is the entry point for the view.
 It uses a ModelViewTransform2 with a mapped point and inverted y.
 The model origin is at the ground and horizontal center of the view.
-EnergySkateParkScreenView employs a "floating" layout so that on wider screens there is more space for custom tracks.
+EnergySkateParkScreenView employs a " floating" layout so that on wider screens there is more space for custom tracks.
 Panels near the edge of the screen are shifted to create more space when possible.
 EnergySkateParkScreenView has many shared UI components but not all are used in every screen.
 They can be added or removed from the screen with options.
 Subtypes of EnergySkateParkScreenView typically specify which UI components they require and override the `layout` function for any custom UI positioning.